-- Establish and maintain appropriate professional boundaries with legal professionals, co-workers and clients. - Maintain confidentiality and security of all information acquired in the legal professional/client relationship. - Adhere to the decorum of the legal environment. - Act honestly and with integrity. - Maintain punctuality. - Evaluate situations to identify and declare conflict of interest. - Comply with the Rules of Conduct as set out by the Law Society of Upper Canada as they relate to working under the supervision of a legal professional. - Accept feedback in a positive, respectful and professional manner. - Select and apply an appropriate ethical decision-making model for the presenting situation.

-perform and, where appropriate, delegate clerical and administrative duties for the operation of a variety of legal environments.
+- Establish and maintain appropriate professional boundaries with legal professionals, co-workers and clients. - Maintain confidentiality and security of all information acquired in the professional lawyer/client relationship. - Present a professional appearance and demeanour. - Act honestly and with integrity. - Maintain punctuality. - Evaluate presenting scenarios to identify conflict of interest. - Comply with the Rules of Conduct as set out by the Law Society of Upper Canada as they relate to working under the supervision of a lawyer. - Work through an ethical dilemma successfully, using an ethical decision making model. - Accept feedback in a positive, respectful and professional manner. - Modify behaviour showing evidence of internalizing supervisor feedback carry out clerical and administrative duties for the operation of a variety of legal environments.

-- Identify one's role in the legal environment. - Work independently and/or interdependently as required within the legal environment. - Create and maintain time dockets/records/accurate accounting of time spent, and categorize and record disbursements incurred. - Apply file management skills proficiently including, but not limited to, opening, managing, closing and archiving files. - Apply basic accounting principles to the management of legal financial records, including client ledgers, general and trust accounts according to the requirements of the Law Society of Upper Canada. - Contribute to the effective organization and management of electronic and paper records in the legal environment. - Function effectively as a member of a legal team. - Organize meetings, conferences and travel arrangements effectively.
+- Identify his or her role in the legal environment. - Work independently and/or interdependently as required within the legal environment. - Create and maintain time dockets/records/accurate accounting of time spent and disbursements incurred. - Apply file management skills proficiently, including but not limited to managing client files, opening, closing and archiving files. - Apply basic accounting principles to the management of legal financial records, including client ledgers, general and trust accounts according to the requirements of the Law Society of Upper Canada. - Contribute to the effective organization of electronic and paper records in the legal environment. - Use available management software for time entry, billing and accounting. - Apply effective conflict-resolution strategies in interpersonal relationships within the legal environment. - Function effectively as a member of a legal team. - Organize meetings, conferences and travel effectively.

-outline strategies for ongoing professional development to ensure continuing competence and career growth as a Law Clerk.
+outline strategies for ongoing professional development to ensure continuing competence as a Law Clerk.

-- Outline the roles of the professional organizations/associations impacting the legal community. (e.g., Institute of Law Clerks of Ontario, Law Society of Upper Canada, Ontario Bar Association, Canadian Bar Association) - Reflect on and document own practice, identifying strengths, weaknesses and opportunities. - Formulate professional development plan for continuous career growth. - Implement strategies to remedy self-identified knowledge, skills, weaknesses and opportunities. - Articulate the value of attending seminars and courses and engaging in lifelong learning. - Display ongoing learner-directed behaviour. - Explain the significance of currency in regard to changes in the legal environment. - Create and maintain a comprehensive professional portfolio to track ongoing professional development and accurately illustrate knowledge, skills, and competencies. - Demonstrate appropriate employment attitudes, behaviours, and expectations for the legal environment. - Explain the importance of networking skills for ongoing career growth and development. - Modify behaviour, showing evidence of internalizing feedback.
+- Outline the roles of the professional organizations/associations impacting the legal community. (e.g., Institute of Law Clerks of Ontario, Law Society of Upper Canada) - Reflect on own practice, identifying strengths and weaknesses. - Implement strategies to remedy self-identified knowledge, skills and weaknesses. - Articulate the value of attending seminars and courses and engaging in online learning. - Display ongoing learner-directed behaviour. - Display currency in regard to changes in the legal environment.